jross765/JKMyMoneyLibNTools/kmymoney-api/README.md

 * Last not least: Provide user documentation.

 # Known Issues
-* When you generate a price pair that does not exist yet (or a price for a price pair that does not exist yet), then it will be written into the file but not be visible in KMyMoney.
-In order to make it visible, you first have to generate the according currency.
+* ~~When you generate a price pair that does not exist yet (or a price for a price pair that does not exist yet), then it will be written into the file but not be visible in KMyMoney.
+In order to make it visible, you first have to generate the according currency.~~

-  E.g.: As in the test data file, your standard currency is EUR, you have one foreign currency defined (USD) and a couple of securities.
+  ~~E.g.: As in the test data file, your standard currency is EUR, you have one foreign currency defined (USD) and a couple of securities.
 Now, you generate a price (pair) BRL/EUR (cf. example program `GenPrc`).
 Then, in KMyMoney, when you go to Tools  &rarr; Prices, this price will not be shown, although it's actually in the file.
 In order to make it visible, you go to Tools &rarr; Currencies, click the "add" button and add the Brazilian Real as a currency.
-Then, generated price will be visible.
+Then, generated price will be visible.~~

+  That was actually not an issue in the library or in KMyMoney, but simple a stupid mistake in the example program.

 * When you generate securities-related transactions (buy/sell shares, dividends etc.) with this library, then KMyMoney will show a warning triangle, even though everything is correctly set.